danilocgsilva/ftpwpdownload/README.md

 ```

 ## Usage
 Just type `ftpwpdownload` and answer to the questions.
+Optionally, you can provide a folder that if not exists, the program will try to create.